djhackersdev/ddr-mame/README.md

 ## DDRIO
 Refer to the [readme](ddrio/README.md).

+## Issue reporting
+Use the templates when opening issues or merge requests.
+They save time, avoid a lot of back and forth, and assist you in providing fundamental information we are always asking for.

 ## License
 Source code license is the Unlicense; you are permitted to do with this as thou wilt.
 For details, please refer to the [LICENSE file](LICENSE) included with the source code.